nordeim/onestopnews/docs/prompts.md

 ---

+awesome meticulous job so far. please keep up the good work. now, please meticulously plan to create a briefing document `CLAUDE.md` for an AI coding agent using the skill /home/pete/.pi/agent/skills/claude-md/SKILL.md. review and validate the plan for `CLAUDE.md` against @Project_Requirements_Document_v4.3.md , @Project_Architecture_Document_v4.5.md and @README.md for accurate alignment.

+---

 Now, please meticulously plan to merge/unify the two versions of PRD below into a complete improved v4.1 PRD.
 Please meticulously use extensive web searches to research any doubts, claims and assumptions to ground the assertions in v4.1.

 ---